api-platform/schema-generator/README.md

-# PHP Schema.org Model Scaffolding
+# API Platform Model Generator

-The [PHP Schema](http://php-schema.dunglas.com/) command line tool part of [the API Platform framework](http://api-platform.com) that instantly generates a PHP data model from the [Schema.org](http://schema.org) vocabulary.
+This Schema.org based model generator is part of [the API Platform framework](http://api-platform.com) that instantly generates a PHP data model from the [Schema.org](http://schema.org) vocabulary.
 Browse Schema.org, choose the types and properties you need, run our code generator and you're done!
 You get a fully featured PHP data model including:
 * A set of PHP entities with properties, constants (enum values), getters, setters, adders and removers.
 The class